LogoLogo

 First Time Buyers Guide

 Being able to buy your first home is exciting, as it means you can become the proud owner of your own property.
-Our first-time buyers guide covers the various steps that are involved along the way.
+Our first-time buyer’s guide covers the various steps involved along the way.

 There are several costs to weigh up before you buy a property, including:

 Stamp duty is one of the larger costs that need to be considered, however for first-time buyers, this is not the case thanks to the stamp duty land tax relief.
-If you are a first-time buyer, stamp duty is not due on the first £425,000 of the property’s value.
-If you are purchasing a property for more than £425,000, you will not be entitled to any relief and will be required to pay SDLT at normal rates.
-To find out how much stamp duty you’re liable to pay, we suggest using a stamp duty calculator.
+If you are a first-time buyer, stamp duty is not due on the first £300,000 of the property’s value.
+If you are purchasing a property for more than £300,000, you will not be entitled to any relief and will be required to pay SDLT at normal rates.
+We suggest using a stamp duty calculator to determine how much you’ll pay.

 Applying for a mortgage

-The next step is to apply for a mortgage, which can be done directly through a lender or via a broker.
-A lender will show you their own deals and a broker will shop around to find the best deals on the market – some of which are not publicly available without their help.
+The next step is to apply for a mortgage, which can be done directly through a lender or broker.
+A lender will show you their own deals, and a broker will shop around to find the best deals on the market – some of which are not publicly available without their help.

 It’s a good idea to check your credit score before applying, as you will undergo a full credit check to assess whether you are financially secure enough to afford a mortgage.

-The Government has a few first-time buyer schemes that could make it easier to secure a property – although you need to ensure you are eligible before applying.
+The Government has a few first-time buyer schemes that could make it easier to secure a property – although you need to make sure you are eligible before applying.
 These schemes include:

-You buy between 25% to 75% of the property from the council or housing association and pay off the remaining amount over a fixed period.
+You buy between 25% and 75% of the property from the council or housing association and pay off the remaining amount over a fixed period.

 Choosing the right property

-When it comes to choosing the property, you’ll need to balance your budget with practical requirements.
-You’ll already know what you can afford, so start searching within that price range in the areas that you’d like to live in.
+When choosing a property in Holloway, you’ll need to balance your budget with practical requirements.
+You’ll already know what you can afford, so start searching within that price range in the areas you’d like to live in.

-Based on your current circumstances or plans for the near future, think about some of the features you want the property to have.
+Based on your current circumstances or plans for the near future, consider some of the features you want the property to have.
 For example, do you need a garden or garage?
-How many bedrooms will you need and what kind of storage space will suit you best?
-Also consider the location to nearby transport links and other important amenities such as supermarkets and schools.
+How many bedrooms will you need, and what storage space will suit you best?
+Also, consider the location to nearby transport links and other important amenities such as supermarkets and schools.

 Viewing and making an offer

-It can take time to find your ideal home, so be persistent and don’t rush into making a commitment unless you are 100% happy.
+It can take time to find your dream home, so be persistent and don’t rush into committing unless you are 100% happy.

-Make a list of questions you’d like to ask buyers and a checklist of things to inspect when you are walking around.
-When you put in an offer, if you can pay in cash, or produce a ‘mortgage in principle’ from a lender, you stand a better chance of it being accepted (providing the offer is fair) as it demonstrates that you are more likely to follow through and complete the purchase.
+Make a list of questions you’d like to ask buyers and a checklist of things to inspect when you walk around.
+When you put in an offer, if you can pay in cash or produce a ‘mortgage in principle’ from a lender, you stand a better chance of it being accepted (providing the offer is fair) as it demonstrates that you are more likely to follow through and complete the purchase.

 Hire a conveyancing solicitor